 other constituents such as cross linking agents, solvents, anesthesia, preservatives;

-the recommendation for the user to consider any previous procedures, accidents, conditions, medications or other simultaneous treatments of the consumer that may affect the procedure (e.g. skin diseases, traumas and auto-immune diseases);
+the recommendation for the user to consider any previous procedures, accidents, conditions, medications or other simultaneous treatments of the consumer that may affect the procedure (for example skin diseases, traumas and auto-immune diseases);

 the recommendation for the user of a post-administration monitoring time in order to identify any potential undesirable side-effects;

-a recommendation to provide the consumer with a copy of the annex required by the Section 6.2.
+a requirement for the user to provide the consumer with a copy of the annex provided for in Section 6.2 before the consumer is treated with the device.

-The instructions for use shall contain an annex, written in a language commonly understood by lay persons and easy to be handed over to all the consumers.
-The document shall contain:
+The instructions for use shall contain an annex, written in a language commonly understood by lay persons and in the form that is easy to be handed over to all the consumers.
+The annex shall contain:

-information listed in points (a) to (e) of Section 12.1 of the Annex I;
+information listed in Section 12.1, points (a) to (e), of Annex I;

 all residual risks and potential undesirable side-effects listed in a clear way and described in a language commonly understood by lay persons.
 This includes a clear declaration on the presence of any substances referred to in Section 10.4.1 of Annex I to Regulation (EU) 2017/745, heavy metals or other contaminants;